okoroafor-ebere/healthcare-accessibility-agege/Project-Brief.md

 # My Project Brief

-## The Question
+## Part 1: The Question

-Which residential areas in Ikeja, Lagos State are located more than 5 km from the nearest healthcare facility?
+Which wards in Agege Local Government Area, Lagos State are more than 5 km from a health facility?

-## Study Area

-Ikeja, Lagos State, Nigeria.

-## Project Description

-This project aims to assess the geographic accessibility of healthcare facilities in residential areas of Ikeja, Lagos State.
-It will identify residential areas located more than 5 km from the nearest healthcare facility using spatial data and GIS analysis.
+## Part 2: Why It Matters

+Access to healthcare is important for every community.
+This project will help identify wards in Agege LGA where people may have limited geographic access to health facilities because of distance.
+The result could help show areas that may need better access to healthcare services.

-## The Data I Need
+## Part 3: The Data I Need

-1. Residential/Built-up Areas in Ikeja — OpenStreetMap (OSM) — QuickOSM plugin in QGIS — https://www.openstreetmap.org/

-2. Healthcare Facilities (Hospitals and Clinics) in Ikeja — OpenStreetMap (OSM) — QuickOSM plugin in QGIS — https://www.openstreetmap.org/
+- Health facilities in and around Agege LGA
+- Ward boundaries for Agege LGA
+- Road network in Agege LGA

+## Part 4: Where Each Dataset Comes From

+- Health facilities — GRID3 Data Hub — https://data.grid3.org/
+- Ward boundaries — GRID3 Data Hub — https://data.grid3.org/
-3. Road Network in Ikeja — OpenStreetMap (OSM) — QuickOSM plugin in QGIS — https://www.openstreetmap.org/
+- Roads — OpenStreetMap through the QuickOSM plugin in QGIS — https://www.openstreetmap.org/

-4. Administrative Boundary of Ikeja — OpenStreetMap data via GeoFabrik Nigeria — https://download.geofabrik.de/africa/nigeria.html
+## Part 5: What I Would Build

+I would build a map showing the wards in Agege LGA, the locations of health facilities, and the areas that are more than 5 km from a health facility.
+The map would make it easier to identify areas of Agege that may have limited geographic access to healthcare.